A Theory of Formal Synthesis via Inductive Learning: Theoretical Analysis of CEGIS: Preliminaries

+The above definition extends to families of specifications in an exactly analogous manner.
 We now define the set of language families that can be identified by the inductive synthesis engines as $\cegis$ formally below.
-(By replacing ``language family'' with ``specification family'', we get the analogous definitions for the general case.)